 Accompanying this Directors' Report is an Operating and Financial Review (OFR).
 The OFR has been prepared in accordance with 'Reporting Statement: Operating and Financial Review', issued by the UK Accounting Standards Board, and the Directors therefore consider that this will fulfil the requirement for a Business Review.
 The OFR also includes information in respect of financial risks under the heading 'Liquidity and treasury management' and employee involvement and employment practices principally on page 7.

-The Company's principle activities are the transmission and distribution of gas and the provision of gas metering services.
+The Company's principle activity is that of a holding company of a group of companies involved in the transmission and distribution of gas and the provision of gas metering services.

 Company name